Safe Travel Welcome

 - We ask that every guest brings a mask.

-- Masks are to be worn during initial kayaking packing, assisted launching and landing and transport of kayaks.
+- Masks are to be worn during close proximety to each other during initial kayaking packing, assisted launching and landing and transport of kayaks and well as receiving meals.

 - Kayaks and gear will be assigned to each guest, with minimal switching, and will be washed in between tours, allowed to dry in the sun or kept from others for a 3-day period between uses.
 A bleach water solution will also be available to wipe down handles and the seat area that may be touched by others in transport.